quietui/quiet/docs/docs/components/expander.md

 ### Customizing labels

-To provide custom labels, use the `expand-label` and `collapse-label` slots.
+To provide custom labels for the trigger, use the `expand-label` and `collapse-label` slots.

 ```html {.example}
 <quiet-expander>